Egypt releases human rights campaigners after international outcry

 “This is an important reminder that robust pressure can work & Egypt’s partners have leverage when they coordinate efforts & remain consistent in their demands,” tweeted Timothy Kaldas, an Egypt analyst at the Tahrir Institute for Middle East Policy.
 “Let’s hope these innocent human rights defenders don’t carry any residual punishments like travel bans.”

 But the organization could still face problems in the weeks ahead.
 The three men are out on bail pending an investigation into the charges against them.
-In theory, they still face a possible trial for involvement in terrorist activities, charged widely denounced by watchdog groups and Western diplomats as bogus.
+In theory, they still face a possible trial for involvement in terrorist activities, charges widely denounced by watchdog groups and Western diplomats as bogus.
 It’s unknown whether the men have been banned from traveling or if their assets have been seized, actions often taken by the government to undermine and control human rights advocates.

 Bahgat himself is under more scrutiny for his outspokenness and defiance of the regime.
 On Thursday, EIPR tweeted that plainclothes security agents went to Bahgat’s family home in the northern coastal city of Alexandria and questioned his mother about his whereabouts, as well as a porter in the building.